 - Luxury tax

-- Entertainment tax (unless it is levied by the local bodies)
+- Entertainment and Amusement tax (unless levied by the local authorities)

 - Entry Tax

 - State Cesses and Surcharges on the supply of goods and services